Rotary Aviation

 Helicopter Crew

-- Pilot - Flies the Helicopter and generally in charge including his cargo.
+- Pilot - Flies the Helicopter and is generally in charge, including his cargo.
 He is responsible for everything in regard to the helicopter from route planning, selection of landing zones and deployment of the guns unless he delegates duties to the Co-Pilot.

 - Co-Pilot - Responsible for assisting the Pilot.
 Generally takes care of communication and operates the guns.
 Furthermore, he assists with navigation and marks spotted targets.